 In this immersive, bilingual English-Spanish story, children are invited into the home of a latino family as they prepare for Christmas: making tamales, decorating their home, and singing songs in the plaza by candlelight.

 The illustrations are also bright and eye-catching, sure to be a favorite amongst young children.

-For the littlest travelers, this board book introduces babies and toddlers to Christmas traditions around the world, taking them on a journey from the US to Europe, South Africa, Mexico and beyond!
+For the littlest travelers, this fun Christmas-tree shaped board book introduces babies and toddlers to Christmas traditions around the world, taking them on a journey through each continent!

 The poinsettia, or flower of the Holy Night, plays an especially meaningful role in Christmas celebrations in Mexico.

 In The Legend of the Poinsettia, children learn the story of how the poinsettia came to be in this touching version of the Christmas story.